What To Know Before Installing A Shiplap Ceiling: Design Ideas

 Shiplap Vaulted Ceiling

 The vaulted panel ceiling in this kitchen makes a grand impression.
-By painting the ceiling board white, one can maximize light relection and help keep the space looking bright and inviting.
+Painting the ceiling board white maximizes light reflection and helps keep the space looking bright and inviting.
 See more pictures of wood kitchen ceiling designs here.

 Shiplap for Kitchen Ceilings

-This beautiful white cabinet kitchen has a painted white panel ceiling that flows into the open living room and a gray shiplap kitchen island with quartz countertop.
+This beautiful white-cabinet kitchen has a painted white-panel ceiling that flows into the open living room.
+It also has a gray shiplap kitchen island with a quartz countertop, which further ties in the kitchen design to the ceiling.
+The island also has a white granite countertop.

 Shiplap Walls and Ceiling